Asian nations at the FIFA World Cup: Japan

 Japan hung on to win their first-ever World Cup match on foreign soil, defeating Cameroon 1–0.
 The game's only goal came in the 39th minute when Keisuke Honda controlled a cross at the far post and stabbed the ball past goalkeeper Souleymanou Hamidou.
 In the second game, Japan lost 0–1 to the Netherlands.
 Wesley Sneijder's powerful 52nd-minute winner from just outside the box settled a fascinating Group E contest between two contrasting sides who opened up in the second half and were creating good chances right up to the final whistle.
 Loitering just outside the penalty area, Sneijder lashed a powerful right-foot shot towards goal that goalkeeper Eiji Kawashima could only deflect into the net despite being well-placed to make the save.
 Japan had the best chance to level the score one minute from time, but unmarked substitute Shinji Okazaki fired over the net from ten yards out.

 Japan's third, decisive match was against Denmark.
 Midfielder Keisuke Honda opened the scoreline, bending a 30-yard free-kick past Danish goalkeeper Thomas Sørensen in the 17th minute.
 Just 13 minutes later, teammate Yasuhito Endō fired past Sørensen's outstretched hand to make it 2–0 for Japan.
 Takeshi Okada's side had to survive a late scare as Jon Dahl Tomasson tapped in a rebound after goalkeeper Kawashima saved the Dane's penalty kick.
 However, substitute Shinji Okazaki's 88th-minute strike clinched second place in the group for Japan with a 3–1 victory.

 Japan faced Paraguay in the last 16.
-The match was decided by a penalty shootout after the score was locked at 0–0 for 120 minutes.
-Paraguay won the shootout and progressed to its first ever World Cup quarter-final.
+The match was decided by a penalty shoot-out after the score was locked at 0–0 for 120 minutes.
+Paraguay won the shoot-out and progressed to its first ever World Cup quarter-final.
 The match was a generally unexciting affair, as Japan adopted a defensive posture while Paraguay itself maintained a solid defence.
 The first-half produced the occasional chance on goal, with Lucas Barrios having a shot saved shortly before a long-distance shot from Daisuke Matsui hit the crossbar of Paraguay's goal.
 The second half was similar, with both sides producing occasional chances to score rather than periods of outright dominance.
 The result of the deadlock was extra time, which continued goalless.
-A penalty shootout ensued, during which Yuichi Komano missed a spot kick for Japan.
+A penalty shoot-out ensued, during which Yuichi Komano missed a spot kick for Japan.
 Paraguay scored all five of its penalties, clinching the win and subsequent progression to the quarter-finals.